CarInsurance.com’s 2026 State of Car Insurance

 3. Consider usage-based insurance

-Agreeing to have your driving monitored in exchange for potentially lower rates could drop your rates by 10% or more.
+Agreeing to have your driving monitored in exchange for potentially lower rates could save you 10% or more.

 6. Review your policy and shop around regularly